 New & Upcoming Historic Surveys

-- North College Avenue - the City has secured a State Historic Fund grant to survey College Avenue between Mulberry Street and Laporte Avenue.
-Results are expected by early 2023.
+- College Avenue Downtown (2023) - the City secured a State Historic Fund grant to survey College Avenue between Mulberry Street and Laporte Avenue.
+Results were finalized in 2025 and made recommendations for new Landmarks and potentially a new district, or expanded Old Town District.

 What is Survey?#